 Apple is bringing cryptographic key generation and secure communication protocols to the car.
 Like Apple Pay, Car Key was implemented to replace real-world objects with safe and secure digital ones.

 A digital key fob

-You can already ditch your house key by having a HomeKit lock, but ditching the keyring entirely isn't possible yet.
-Most cars need a key fob present to be driven, and while Apple has a solution for this, it will take some time to get into most customers' hands.
+You can already ditch your house key by having a HomeKit lock, but ditching the keyring entirely isn't possible without a lot of expense.
+Most cars need a key fob present to be driven, and while Apple has a solution for this with Car Key, it will take some time to get into most customers' hands.

 Having a digital key offers plenty of conveniences, and Apple has implemented encrypted digital key sharing to take advantage of the new system.
 If someone needs to borrow your car, you can send them access to the vehicle via iMessage and deactivate their key when they're done.

 Tokenized access to the car is handled similarly to credit cards stored within Apple Pay wallets.
 Only the owner's phone and token can access the vehicle or any keys they've shared with others.